compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Reference Resources for Human Genome Variants.md

 # ExAC

-- ExAC is a tool that compiles exome sequencing data from numerous individuals to create a a comprehensive catalogue of genomic diversity.
+- ExAC is a tool that aggregates exome sequencing data from numerous individuals to create a comprehensive catalogue of genomic diversity.

 # NCBI:dbVAR